habitat-sh/core-plans/postgresql/README.md

 If you are running a PostgreSQL cluster, you will likely want to use the Rolling strategy.

+## Scaling

+This plan can be run in a cluster, see the above section on "Leader/Follower" for more information.

+This plan has not been tested in a highly available architecture.

+## Monitoring

+If you wish to monitor this service directly, you can use [Datadog](https://www.datadoghq.com/) (there is also a [datadog agent plan](./dd-agent) in this repo), [Sumologic](https://www.sumologic.com/)(there is also a [sumlogic plan](./sumologic)), and other monitoring services.

 ## Notes

 ### TODO (Potential improvements to this plan):